 enjoy your time with us as at Martin's Lumber as much as we enjoy

 having you.
 The woods are our passion and we find a kinship among

-many who share this.
+those who share this feeling.
 Come again to browse our products, or just to

 visit.
 Bring a friend.
 You are always welcome.